top of page

 Whenever purchasing your first Hedgehog try to obtain one that is 7 to 12 weeks of age.
 This is the ideal age because they are just used to living life without their mother and siblings and they are at an impressionable age, able to start learning and forming new habits.

-Older Hedgehogs can usually be worked with to gain their trust but it will likely take more time and are more suited for people who have some experience caring for exotics.
+Older Hedgehogs can usually be worked with to gain their trust, but it will take more time and are more suited for people who have some experience caring for exotics.

 Before you start training your pet you must first understand and respect some of the things they have naturally evolved to be.
 Then, begin to work within the realm of these traits and do so by paying close attention to its schedule.
 Be patient!
 Give it time to learn that it can trust you.
 Hedgehogs instinctively rely on their sense of smell and hearing to identify you and accept you as a friend.